hiven/hiven.github.io/interview/09_Value.md

 **Situation**

-- We were breifed to create an exhibition on a small budget of XYZ.
+- Breifed with creating an exhibition we could display country-wide to show the new Alfa Romeo.
+-
 - Stand design using ISO frame
 -